UMMS-Biocore/bootcamp/session2/usefull.md

 Expected learning outcome
 ========

 We will learn some usefull commands that will help you to use linux.
-We will also learn vi editor to create text files.
+We will also use some editors to create some text files.
+These editors can help you to manupilate text files and create bash scripts to execute commands in more organized way.

 Overview
 ========